hyprnz/layered-testing/src/step1/README.md

 Currently the calculator processes a collection of dates to calculate a planned start date.

-There is a new market segment which need a different algorithm to calculate the planned start date.
+There is a new market segment which needs a different algorithm to calculate the planned start date.

 Our goal is to refactor the existing code to a point where it is clearer where the new algorithm can be introduced.